Families of Boeing crash victims urge judge to reject deal sparing company from prosecution

 Catherine Berthet, who traveled from France, asked the judge to send the case to trial.

 “Do not allow Boeing to buy its freedom," she said.
-Her daughter, Camille, also died when a 737 Max crashed shortly after takeoff from Ethiopia’s Addis Ababa Bole International Airport.
+Her daughter, Camille Geoffroy, also died when a 737 Max crashed shortly after takeoff from Ethiopia’s Addis Ababa Bole International Airport.

 Attorneys for both the Justice Department and Boeing on Wednesday urged the judge to accept the agreement.